anipatil72/MATLAB/README.md

 # MATLAB
-Solution to a ID Beam Problem using MATALB
+Solution to a 1D Beam Problem using MATALB